United Cooperative: History

 United Cooperative was incorporated on January 27, 1936.

 In 1985, United Cooperative acquired Iron Ridge Cooperative.

 In 1990, United Cooperative acquired Don's Elevator in Allenton, Wisconsin, and Hartford Elevator in Hartford, Wisconsin.

 In 2012, United Cooperative acquired Pulaski Chase Cooperative of Pulaski, Wisconsin, Mid-Country Cooperative of Shawano, Wisconsin, and Cooperative Services of Denmark, Wisconsin.

 In 2015, United Cooperative acquired AgVentures LLC, with locations in Coleman and Shawano, Wisconsin, and Grain Ventures LLC, with locations in Shawano and Oconto Falls, Wisconsin.
 These facilities have a combined storage capacity of 4 million bushels of grain.

 In 2015, United Cooperative also acquired four locations from Archer Daniels Midland.
 These locations are in Auroraville, Oshkosh, Ripon, and Westfield, Wisconsin, and have a storage capacity of 13 million bushels.

 Also in 2015, CropLife magazine ranked United Cooperative #29 on their list of the Top 100 Agronomy Companies.
 They also ranked #57 on the USDA's Top 100 Agricultural Cooperatives.

 In 2017, United Cooperative merged with Greenville Cooperative of Greenville, Wis.

 Corporate governance

 Headquarters

 United Cooperative's corporate headquarters is located in Beaver Dam, Wisconsin.
-Their complex includes their corporate offices, a Cenex gas station, and feed storage.
+Their complex includes their corporate offices and feed storage.